-By all rights, the night should have ended there, but for some incomprehensible reason we agreed to meet them over at a bar near our hotel called Minsk Pub, mostly because it was by our hotel.
+By all rights, the night should have ended there, but we agreed to meet them over at a bar called Minsk Pub because it was by our hotel.
 We almost bailed but swung by to see what that weird scene was all about.
-The jazz duo was missing, and there was no bottled water.
-Someone was on a microphone freestyle rapping which is quite possibly my least favorite thing in the entire world.
+The jazz duo was missing, and there was no bottled water, but someone was on a microphone freestyle rapping which is my least favorite thing in the entire world.

 We left after five minutes.
 And THAT, mercifully, was where the night ended.

 Woof.
 Long day.
 We have to go back to Hoi An now, but something tells me tonight’s going to be an early one.
 Maybe we’ll just have some nitrous sent up to the room.